mtngrown/mtngrown.github.io/source/panzerblitz/balance.html.markdown

   infantry to fill in the gaps which would otherwise be covered by these units.

+Conversely, for an inexperienced Russian player, handicap with the
+following:

+* Swap one or more wagons for trucks.
+* Employ LASCAT fire rules for the guards units.

 For the German player, try:

 * Add another PzKw III G and 3 more platoons of infantry.